-A component of HPCC Systems on bare-metal configuration is the environment.conf file.
-Environment.conf contains some global definitions that the configuration manager uses to configure the HPCC Systems.
+A component of the HPCC Systems platform on bare-metal configuration is the environment.conf file.
+Environment.conf contains some global definitions that the configuration manager uses to configure the HPCC Systems platform.
 In most cases, the defaults are sufficient.